madiali/mips-emulator/README.md

 For more information about the project JSON file (i.e., all possible mapping options, which we support but don't really see a need for), see the original MIPS Emulator's [README](https://github.com/jordanel/mips-emulator).

-However, note that many example JSON files there have `type: Sound`, which we do not support and would crash our emulator, so do not put `type: Sound` in a JSON file for our emulator.
-Instead, if you want to test `Sound` (or a value at any memory address), map it with the type `DataMemory` (see the example in [Additional memory mappings](#additional-memory-mappings)).
-Additionally, `AccelerometerX` and `AccelerometerY` are unnecessary (just use `Accelerometer` because `Accelerometer == AccelerometerX + AccelerometerY`), so do not map those in your JSON either.
+However, note that many example JSON files in that repository specify type `Sound`, which we do not support and causes our emulator to crash, so do not put `"type": "Sound"` in a JSON file for our emulator.
+Instead, to test `Sound`, follow the examples shown [above](#basic-setup).
+Additionally, the original MIPS Emulator supports types `AccelerometerX` and `AccelerometerY`, which are unnecessary.
+As shown in our example JSON files, just use `Accelerometer` because `Accelerometer == AccelerometerX + AccelerometerY`.